-Review by Joseph T Major of Bill Yenne's À DAMNED FINE WAR (Berkley; 2004; ISBN 0-425-18450-1; \$7.99)
+Review by Joseph T Major of Bill Yenne's A DAMNED FINE WAR (Berkley; 2004; ISBN 0-425-18450-1; \$7.99)

-Blood and Guts Is Going Nuts (1976; and Books) by Christopher Leopold is a book a war with the Soviet Union in Occupied Germany.
-It presumably takes off from the scene in the movie Patton: A Salute to a

-He arrives back home and stands Rebel (1970) where the title character is shown on the telephone to his commander saying that he could provoke sufficient incidents with the Soviets to have a war in three weeks.
+Blood and Guts Is Going Nuts (1976; and the copy I have is, ironically, from Berkley Books) by Christopher Leopold is a book about General George S. Patton trying to start a war with the Soviet Union in Occupied Germany.
+It presumably takes off from the scene in the movie Patton: A Salute to a Rebel (1970) where the title character is shown on the telephone to his commander saying that he could provoke sufficient incidents with the Soviets to have a war in three weeks.